ANNUAL RETURNS EXTENSIONS APPLICATIONS

 To arrange for a consultation, please contact our team using the contact form.

-We are specialists in injury compensation claims such as road traffic accidents*, trip & fall cases*, workplace accidents* and fatal injury* claims.
+We are specialists in personal injury compensation claims such as road traffic accidents*, trip & fall cases*, workplace accidents* and fatal injury* claims.
 We also offer a full range of legal services, these include, residential & commercial conveyancing, probate & wills, employment & family law.
 Please feel free to get in touch or have a browse through our site to learn more about us and what we can do for you.

 *In contentious business, a solicitor may not calculate fees or other charges as a percentage or proportion of any award or settlement.